tbutler1132/numinous-systems/README.md

 - Models describe current assumptions
 - Artifacts are durable outputs

-Apps like [Expressions](nodes/org/artifacts/apps/expressions/) are operational projections — they render or transform the canon for specific purposes.
+Some artifacts include implementations — [Expressions](nodes/org/artifacts/apps/expressions/) is an org artifact that provides a readable projection of other artifacts.
 Sensors ingest external data into observations.
 Neither creates truth; they propose or display it.

 Structure is added only when needed.
 Changes reflect use rather than planning.